andersinno/django-sanitized-dump/README.md

 #### Validating sanitizer return value

-> Note: This should not be done in the initial implementation of the sanitizer but is up to the sanitizer funtions.
+> Note: This should not be done in the initial implementation of the sanitizer but is up to the sanitizer functions.
 This is just a nice to have but not of a high priority.

 Check that the returned value is of the same type as the argument value passed to the sanitizer.
 For instance, if a MySQL DATETIME value is passed to the sanitizer, a MySQL DATETIME value shoud be returned as well.